hanscappelle/optitrip-ev-android/README.md

 ### 0.5

-* allow for imperial units also from app settings
+* allow for imperial units from app settings

 ### 0.4